 The next step is to look around, find me (I'll be obvious, but not too obvious), and then make eye contact with me.
 I'll be meandering about, pretending to be a tourist (taking photos of monuments and birds), and I'll let you know what I'm wearing to make it easier to spot me.

 Once we make eye contact, you can go ahead and propose!
-Please do not propose unless we first make eye contact.
-Not romantic eye contact, but you know, just the ‘hey I see you’ eye contact.
+But please don't propose unless we make eye contact first!
+Not romantic eye contact, but you know, just the "hey I see you" eye contact.
 If possible, watch out for tourists and time the proposal so they aren't too close to you or in between us (as seen below.)
 You can see how alert Dan is, watchful for the incursions...